lilliane-ndnl/DreamScape/README.md

 ## License

 Copyright © 2024 Lilliane Nguyen.
+This project is proprietary software developed by Lilliane.
 All rights reserved.

-This project is proprietary.
-All rights belong to Lilliane Nguyen and Lilliane Nguyen only.
 No part of this application's code may be recreated or reused without explicit written permission from Lilliane Nguyen.

 ## Future Enhancements